madeleinemila/conundrums/README.md

 Answers can take any form.
 No code required, although feel free to code it out if that's what you feel.

-We're thinking a starting point could be that if you have an answer, submit a pull request and the person that posted the puzzle can give feedback, sort of like the homework repo?
-Might work, might not, we'll see how it plays out this first round?
+General vibe so far:

+MONDAY
+A new puzzle is posted (in its own directory).

+THROUGHOUT THE WEEK
+You can think about answers, or not.
+This repo is there for you when you have downtime.
+If you want to hear from the person that set the puzzle, and find out if you’re on the right track, either:

+- submit a pull request

+- just push and let the person know

+SUNDAY
+Answers are posted.

 And yeah, you could Google the answers, but where's the fun in that.